Robert D. San Souci

-Robert Daniel San Souci (October 10, 1946 – December 19, 2014) was a multiple award-winning children's book author known most for his retellings of folktales for children.
-A native Californian, Robert D. San Souci was born in San Francisco and raised across the bay in Berkeley.
+Robert Daniel San Souci (October 10, 1946 – December 19, 2014) was an American children's book author known for his retellings of folktales for children.
 He often worked with his brother, Daniel San Souci, a children's book illustrator.
-He was widely sought as a presenter at conferences, trade shows, and in schools across the country.
-Mr. San Souci was the recipient of numerous awards throughout his career, and his adaptations are, according to Mary M. Burns in Horn Book, typified by "impeccable scholarship and a fluid storytelling style."
+He presented at conferences, trade shows, and in schools in the United States.
+According to Mary M. Burns in Horn Book, his adaptations are typified by "impeccable scholarship and a fluid storytelling style."

-His version of the Chinese legend of a young woman who takes her father’s place in war, posing as a man to fight the Tartars and winning glory in battle, was the basis for the Disney film Mulan, and he also wrote the story for the film.
-His output was primarily picture books, which were often retellings of folklore, but he has contributed original works to the horror and fantasy genres and has also put out non-fiction works aimed at children and adults.
-He was also a regular contributor to a variety of magazines for young readers including Cobblestone, Faces, Calliope, and Appleseeds.
+His version of the Chinese legend of a young woman who takes her father's place in war, posing as a man to fight the Tartars and winning the battle, was the basis for the Disney film Mulan; he wrote the story for the film.
+He produced primarily picture books, which were often retellings of folklore, but he also contributed original works to the horror and fantasy genres as well as creating non-fiction works aimed at children and adults.
+He was a regular contributor to a number of magazines, including Cobblestone, Faces, Calliope, and Appleseeds.